cmDora/framework/README.md

 # framework
-A self - built collection of frameworks
+A collection of amateur frameworks built by themselves